nilearn/nilearn/doc/dataset_manipulation.rst

 By default, the signal will be normalized.
 If the dataset provides a confounds file, it can be applied by providing the path to the file to the masker.
-Low pass and High pass filters allows one to remove artefacts.
+Low-pass and high-pass filters allow one to remove artifacts.

-Detrending removes linear trend along axis from data.
-It is not activated by default in the Nifti Masker but it is almost essential.
+Detrending removes any linear trend along specified axis from data.
+It is not activated by default in the Nifti Masker but is almost essential.

 .. note:: **Exercise**
    :class: green